 By train and bus

-From Ichinoseki Station (150 minutes, about 13,000 yen by JR Tohoku Shinkansen from Tokyo), take the JR Ofunato Line to Kesennuma and change to the JR bus to Rikuzentakata Station.
+From Ichinoseki Station (150 minutes, about 13,000 yen by JR Tohoku Shinkansen from Tokyo), take the JR Ofunato Line to Kesennuma and change to the JR bus to Rikuzentakata.
 With good connections, the one way trip from Ichinoseki to Rikuzentakata takes about two hours and costs 1540 yen.
 The trip is fully covered by the Japan Rail Pass, JR East Tohoku Area Pass and JR East South Hokkaido Pass.
 There is a connection every 1-2 hours.

 Iwateken Kotsu operates infrequent buses between Ichinoseki (Ichinoseki Station) and Ofunato which stop at Rikuzentakata along the way.
 The one way trip takes about two hours and costs 1630 yen.
 In Rikuzentakata, the buses stop at the Rikuzentakata bus stop in the city center, which they call Rikuzentakata-eki bus stop.